Regardless of whether you are a non-EU or EU citizen, getting a mortgage in the UK as a non-UK citizen is extremely tricky.

 Can I get a pre-settled mortgage?

 Whether or not you can get a pre-settled mortgage will depend on several important factors.
-The most important factor is where or not you have lived in the UK from earlier than 31 December 2020.
+The most important factor is whether or not you have lived in the UK from earlier than 31 December 2020.

 As with all remortgage and house purchase offers, the standard time frame tends to be 180 days before the offer is rescinded.